Command Reference

 rsconstruct processors files ruff # Show files for a specific processor

-rsconstruct processors files -a # Include disabled and hidden processors
+rsconstruct processors files # Show files for enabled processors

 rsconstruct processors config ruff # Show resolved configuration for a processor